Efficient Sensor Placement from Regression with Sparse Gaussian Processes in Continuous and Discrete Spaces: Introduction

-An effective approach to address the sensor placement problem in correlated environments is to use Gaussian processes (GPs)~\cite{HusainC80, ShewryW87, WuZ92, krauseSG08}.
+An effective approach to address the considered sensor placement problem is to use Gaussian processes (GPs)~\citep{HusainC80, ShewryW87, WuZ92, krauseSG08}.
 We can capture the correlations of the environment using the GP's kernel function and then leverage the GP to estimate information metrics such as mutual information (MI).
 Such metrics can be used to quantify the amount of new information that can be obtained from each candidate sensor location.
 However, computing MI using GPs is very expensive as it requires the inversion of large covariance matrices whose size increases with the environment's discretization resolution.
-Having faster sensor placement approaches would enable addressing the abovementioned applications, which require a large number of sensor placements or a fine sensor placement precision that is infeasible with discrete approaches.
+Consequently, these methods do not scale well to continuous spaces and 3D spaces, and have limited applicability when addressing the aforementioned applications, which often necessitate a large number of sensor placements or a fine sensor placement precision that is infeasible with discrete approaches.

-Sparse Gaussian processes (SGPs) \cite{CandelaRW07, BuiYT17} are a computationally efficient variant of GPs.
+Sparse Gaussian processes (SGPs) \citep{CandelaRW07} are a computationally efficient variant of GPs.
 Therefore, one might consider using SGPs instead of GPs in GP-based sensor placement approaches.
 However, a naive replacement of GPs with SGPs is not always possible or efficient.
 This is because SGPs must be retrained for each evaluation of MI.
 In sensor placement approaches, MI is often evaluated repeatedly, making SGPs computationally more expensive than GPs for sensor placement.
-As a result, even though SGPs have been studied for over two decades, SGPs have not yet been widely adopted for sensor placement despite their potential advantages.
+So even though SGPs have been studied for over two decades, SGPs have received limited attention for addressing the sensor placement problem~\citep{BigoniZH20}.

-The objective of this paper is to develop an efficient approach for sensor placement in correlated environments.
-We present an efficient gradient-based approach for sensor placement in continuous environments by uncovering the connection between SGPs and sensor placement problems.
-We generalize our method to also efficiently handle sensor placement in discrete environments.
+The objective of this paper is to develop an efficient approach for addressing the sparsely labeled sensor placement problem in correlated environments.
+We present an efficient, sparsely supervised, gradient-based approach for sensor placement in continuous environments by formulating the problem using variational inference.
+Unlike most prior approaches, our method is fully differentiable.
+As such, it can even be incorporated into deep neural networks optimized for other downstream tasks.
+We also generalize our method to efficiently handle sensor placement in discrete environments.
+Our approach enables efficient sensor placement in 3D spaces, spatiotemporally correlated spaces, and derivative problems such as informative path planning critical for robotics applications.